-In terms of expenditures, even though SAS and SPSS appears lot more expensive on surface, schools can save money by using either SPSS or SAS, if faculty members utilize the resources offered to them by SPSS or SAS.
-Note that software is most desirable, because it is free when the faculty uses either SPSS or SAS, however EXCEL or MINITAB cannot handle problems with very large data sets, which should not be a problem in academic/university setting.
-When students get their first job in Business Analytics/Business Intelligence, they will be required to use a software program like SPSS or SAS.
-It will be better if SPSS or SAS is introduced to students earlier in their career, due to the fairly long learning curve for both software programs.
+In terms of expenditures, even though SAS and SPSS appears lot more expensive on surface, schools can save money by using either SPSS or SAS, if they utilize the resources offered to them by SPSS or SAS.
+Note that software is most desirable, because it is free, however it cannot handle problems with very large data sets.
+However, this should not be a problem in academic/university setting.
+However, when students get their first job in Business Analytics/Business Intelligence, they will be required to use a software program like SPSS or SAS.
+We think they will be better off to be introduced to SPSS or SAS earlier in their career, due to the fairly long learning curve for both software programs.

 Previous studies have indicated a couple reasons that students decide on their majors.
 For example, an article on the Princeton Review website (2013) claims that there are two distinct reasons for students to choose a major.
 Students either decide on a major because it will prepare them for a specific field, or they choose it because they enjoy the subject.
 While career-focused majors direct students to a specific profession-like engineering, business, education, or nursing-, subject-focused majors-such as history-develop students' critical thinking skills and writing skills, which are also highly valued by employers (Princeton Review, 2013).
 In this study, we use a multi-criteria decision making approach called the Analytic Hierarchy Process (AHP) to identify student reasons for choice of major.
-According to Safian, Ezwan and Hadi (2011), "The AHP is a structured technique for organizing and analyzing complex decisions.
-Based on mathematics and psychology, it was developed by Thomas L. Saaty in the 1970s and has been extensively studied and refined since then."
-Saaty (1994) claims that AHP is, "natural to our intuition and general thinking" which combines logic and intuition and that takes advantage of our ability to rank.
-(See Analytical Hierarchy Process by Strasser, Ozgur, & Schroeder, 2002).
-Wang, Xie and Goh (1998) explain the use of AHP in the context of Quality Function Deployment.
-Strasser, Ozgur and Schroeder (2002) apply AHP in the context of selecting an undergraduate business major and make some interesting conclusions regarding the selection process.
-Giullian, Odom and Totaro (2002) reveal which majors are important.
-Hansen and Neuman (1999) demonstrate the predictive power of a student's major in determining how successful he/she will be in the work force.
-Kaynama and Smith (1996) use consumer behavior and decision models to aid students in choosing a major.
-Malgwi, Howe and Burnaby (2005) study the factors that affect student's choice of undergraduate/graduate college major.
-It further examines which majors are difficult enough to deter students from pursuing that area of study.
-St. John (1994) outlines how personal debt impacts the student's choice of an undergraduate major and which major(s) are affected the most and the least.
+According to Safian, Ezwan, and Hadi (2011), "The AHP is a structured technique for organizing and analyzing complex decisions.
+Based on mathematics and psychology, it was developed by Thomas L. Saaty in the 1970s and has been extensively studied and refined since then."Saaty(1994) claims that AHP is, "...natural to our intuition and general thinking" which combines logic and intuition and that takes advantage of our ability to rank.(See Analytical Hierarchy Process by Strasser, Ozgur, & Schroeder 2002).
+Wang, Xie, &Goh (1998) explain the use of AHP in the context of Quality Function Deployment.
+Strasser, Ozgur & Schroeder (2002) apply AHP in the context of selecting an undergraduate business major and make some interesting conclusions regarding the selection process.
+Giullian, Odom, & Totaro (2002) reveal which majors are important.
+Hansen&Neuman (1999)demonstrate the predictive power of a student's major in determining how successful he/she will be in the work force.
+Kaynama& Smith, (1996) use consumer behavior and decision models to aid students in choosing a major.
+Malgwi, Howe, & Burnaby (2005) study the factors that affect student's choice of undergraduate/graduate college major.
+It further examines which majors are difficult enough to deter students from pursuing that area of study.St.
+John (1994) outlines how personal debt impacts the student's choice of an undergraduate major and which major(s) are affected the most and the least.
 The finance major is affected the most by personal debt while the management major is influenced the least by personal debt.
 The questionnaire distributed to the students includes the following factors: Interest in Subject, Influence of Others, Job Availability and Growth Potential, Usage of Computer Skills, Usage of Interpersonal Skills and Usage of Mathematical Skills.
 Alongside the results of student reasons for choice of major, we include in our study U.S. government data on expected salaries of graduates with the several majors, both upon graduation and ten years afterward.
-This data is displayed in Tables 1 and 2.
+This data is displayed in Tables A1 and A2.